rorosaurus/hidden-konami-js/README.md

 On the left of the demo site, I've created a quick tool to help you generate the values for your own input patterns!
 Once you settle on a good input pattern, you can save the relevant values and use them below.

 First, you need to add the script to your page.
+Make sure you add the MD5 script too!
 ```
 <script type="text/javascript" src="konami.js"></script>
 ```